lukechilds/onionoo-node-client/README.md

 Query object to be url encoded and appended to the `baseUrl`.
 You can read up on the vast amount of accepted parameters in the [Onionoo API docs](https://onionoo.torproject.org/protocol.html#methods).

-> Note: Semicolons are not url encoded to allow for Onionoo's `key:value` search filters.
+> Note: Colons are not url encoded to allow for Onionoo's `key:value` search filters.

 ## License